Suleiman Frangieh (politician, born 1965): Political career

 He was appointed to Parliament for the first time on 7 June 1991 to fill his late father's seat and was then the youngest Member of Parliament.
 He was subsequently elected for three successive terms in 1992, 1996 and 2000.
 Frangieh served as Minister of Health in the 1996 Rafic Hariri cabinet.
-According to Fadi Nicholas Nassar and Saleh El Machnouk, Frangieh is considered to be allied with former Syrian President Bashar al-Assad.
+Frangieh was allied with former Syrian President Bashar al-Assad.

 Suleiman Frangieh joined mourners gathered in front of Beirut's city palace to pay his final respects to Rafic Hariri who was killed by a bomb on 14 February 2005.
 His presence made many uneasy, since it was his ministry that was overseeing the investigation into Hariri's assassination.

 During the Lebanese Parliamentary Elections of 7 June 2009, Suleiman Frangieh was elected as a Member of Parliament for the seat of Zgharta-Zawyieh after he had lost that seat in the 2005 elections.
 He won the seat along with his two running partners Estephan Douaihy and Salim Bey Karam.
 Together, these three politicians, along with the addition of MP Emile Rahme, formed the 'Free and Unified Lebanon' bloc in the Lebanese Parliament.

 In August 2012, Frangieh commented on the Syrian civil war stating that the pro-Assad coalition would win the war and gave his full support to the Syrian government.
 Frangieh also added that he opposes the "negative neutrality" which is "pretending to be neutral while arms are smuggled from Lebanon to Syria".
 He called the "negative neutrality" a "conspiring against Syria".